Edith Roosevelt: Further travel and political involvement

+in ordering the actions of the individual by mandate of the Federal Government.
+The schemes which they would have us consider as progressive embody the theories of government developed in various European countries, and are incompatible with our American democracy and liberty.

+She maintained good relations with her niece-in-law Eleanor after the latter became first lady, and she generally approved of Eleanor's public activities.

 Later life and death

 Edith's heart condition, diagnosed as paroxysmal tachycardia, left her in pain for hours at a time as it became more severe in the 1930s.
 She spent March 1934 in Greece before making her final journey to South America in January 1935.
 Her income at this point had decreased, and she could no longer afford elaborate vacations.
 Edith then broke her hip after taking a fall that November.
 It did not heal well, and she spent five months in the hospital.
 The injury meant she could no longer live an active life.
 Continuing her recovery in early 1937, she rented a home, Magnolia Manor, for a few months in St. Andrew's, Florida.
 She had not seen the house before renting it and discovered that it was a cockroach-infested house in a poor neighborhood, cast under shadow by moss-dripping trees.

 Edith spent the early months of 1938 in Portugal, though she found the journey much more difficult in her old age.
 While she was in Haiti in early 1939, she received news that her sister was dying in Italy.
 The two had been almost estranged by that point, and Edith spent the rest of her life guilt-ridden, feeling that she had abandoned her sister.
 As she neared 80 years old in 1941, Edith felt greatly ashamed as she found herself no longer capable of managing her own finances and mail.
 Kermit's alcoholism became more severe in 1941, and he fatally shot himself on June 4, 1943.
 Edith had adored Kermit especially among her children, and no one told her that his death was a suicide.
 Theodore III died from a heart attack during World War II.

 Edith was bedridden in early 1947, where she stayed for the remainder of her life.
 She died at the age of 87 on September 30, 1948, a day after she fell into a coma.
 She was buried next to her husband.
 Edith wished for a simple funeral, and by the time of her death she had recorded every detail of how to organize it.
 Her instructions were: "Simplest coffin possible.
 If the church has no pall, cover with one of my crepe shawls.
 Nothing on coffin but bunch of pink and blue flowers from my children.
 Processional Hymn No. 85 'The Son of God.'
 Not slow tempo.
 Recessional Hymn No. 226 'Love Divine.'
 The anthem from Beethoven's Ninth Symphony.
 Service as in Prayer Book.
 Do not take off my wedding ring and please no embalming."
 Her chosen epitaph read, "Everything she did was for the happiness of others."